Peritoneal Dialysis and the Kidneys

 Kidney dialysis is a necessary treatment for people with end-stage kidney disease or permanent kidney failure.
 You need dialysis if you've lost about 85% to 90% of your kidney function.
 Temporary dialysis may be needed in some cases.

 Hemodialysis is most commonly used to treat people with end-stage kidney disease.
-However, children who need dialysis usually receive peritoneal dialysis.
+However, children who need dialysis often receive peritoneal dialysis.